foerstj/halloween/README.md

 - Horror
   - Crypt ambience if no other was used (mood replacement)
   - Replaces music in Stonebridge, Elddim, Meren, Hiroth & Island with Halloween themes (mood replacement)
+  - Replaced small candles with skull candles (template replacement)
 - Blood
   - Skrubbs spit blood (effect & texture replacement)
 - Halloween
-  - Pumpkin helmet available in pcontent (low shops & drops)
+  - Pumpkin helmet available in pcontent (low shops & drops) (new template)
+  - Replaced some plants & items with pumpkins (template replacement)

 ## Installation